kubernetes-sigs/gateway-api/site-src/guides/implementers-guide.md

 For each currently available conformance profile, there are a set of resources that implementations are expected to reconcile.

-The following section goes through each Gateway API object, indicates expected behaviors, and which conformance profiles that object is included in.
+The following section goes through each Gateway API object and indicates expected behaviors.

 #### GatewayClass